johnrock16/vite-plugin-shopify-icons-liquid/README.md

 It uses a debounce mechanism (250 ms) to prevent unnecessary rebuilds.

+## 🌟 Preview mode

+When running vite dev, the plugin creates a preview fille automatically.

 ## 🧱 Build mode

 During vite build, the plugin automatically generates the snippet once at the beginning of the process.